 Can you believe it’s the LAST day of 2018?
 I really don’t know how it’s possible, and I have to say–this year was easily the fastest year of my life.
 It was by far the busiest, but the most fulfilling as well.
 I’m SO excited for the new year ahead and I cannot wait to see what God has in store.
 A new year brings new beginnings, new opportunities, new dreams, and so much hope.
 I’m hope you’re excited and ready to take on 2019!
 Today for my last post of the year, I thought it would be fun to take a look back at my top DIY home decor posts from 2018.
 I know so many of you LOVE farmhouse style DIY projects as much as I do, so I figured this would be a great way to close out the year here on the ol’ blog!

-First up is my DIY coat rack made from vintage tin.
+First up in my farmhouse style DIY projects is my DIY coat rack made from vintage tin.
 I think this was my favorite DIY home decor project from the entire year and you all seemed to love it too!
 For this one I simply used a panel of vintage tin to create a unique coat rack that is totally functional.
 In fact, it’s still hanging in this exact spot and we use it every single day.
 You can see the full post here.

 This easy and fast tray makeover was something I actually did on a whim after buying this round tray from Target and not loving the color scheme for several months.
 I finally decided one day to change few things up to make it a bit more “me” and I ended up loving it!
 You can see how I did it in this post.